Your chosen major will determine many requirements as you progress toward your degree at Wellesley.

 In order to get 300-level credit for work done elsewhere than at Wellesley, you must get the approval of the appropriate Wellesley department chair, who is likely to want to review not only a course description but also the course syllabus and the papers and exams you submitted.
 Use the transfer credit form on the Registrar's website to ask for this approval.

 Several MIT courses have been pre-approved for 300-level credit; check with the Registrar's office.
 Please note that the political science department accepts no transfer credits at the 300 level, including MIT courses.

 For the purpose of 300-level credit (but not for the degree), a course taken on one of the formalized resident exchange programs (Twelve College, Mills, Spelman) and their cross-registered programs will be equivalent to one unit, subject to department approval.

-You must have a multicultural-requirement proposal, signed by your faculty advisor or dean, on file with the Registrar's Office.
-First Year Writing courses may not be used to satisfy the multicultural requirement except in the case of courses cross-listed with another department or program.
+You must submit a multicultural-requirement form to your class dean.
+If approved, your class dean will notify the Registrar's Office.
+First Year Writing courses may not be used to satisfy the multicultural-requirement except in the case of courses cross-listed with another department or program.

 College legislation stipulates a minimum of eight units for a major.
 However, many departments and programs require more than eight units.
 Make sure that you know the requirements of your major(s) and that you have a reasonable plan for meeting them.